sudhanshu631/Training784/README.md

 # Training784
-this is my first repository
+This is my first GitHub repository welcome to the new world
+Author - Sudhanshu